 Candice: “The taller brownie is moist and ‘cakey’.
 It definitely seems to have more in common with cake than with brownies, and has an incredible flavour.
 The shorter brownie is a bit dry, but has a melt-in-my-mouth chocolate dream sensation.
 This one is definitely more brownie than cake.”
 Candice’s pick?
 Double Chocolate Brownies

 Poppy: “The taller one is definitely moister, and has nice nut surprises in it.
 I kind of like the crunchier/chewier texture of the shorter brownie, and it has a really great flavour. ” Poppy’s pick?
 Chocolate Lover’s Brownies

-Chocolate Lover’s Brownies wins out as the favourite brownie amongst our panelists, however both us non-vegans preferred the dense richness of the Double Chocolate Brownies, so if you take our votes into account, then once again, we have a pretty close run but the Double Chocolate Brownies would take the lead.
+Chocolate Lover’s Brownies wins out as the favourite brownie amongst our panelists, however as a non-vegan, I preferred the dense richness of the Double Chocolate Brownies, so if you take my vote into account, then we have a tie!
 I definitely agree with Bobbie, that if the Double Chocolate Brownie were to be heated up and served with some ice cream, that it could make for a most divine dessert.